looCiprian/GC2-sheet/README.md

 3. **Set up Google Sheet and Google Drive**

-    Create a new Google Sheet and add the service account to the editor of the spreadsheet
+    Create a new Google Sheet and add the service account to the editor of the spreadsheet (to add the service account use its email)

-    Create a new Google Drive folder and add the service account to the editor of the folder
+    Create a new Google Drive folder and add the service account to the editor of the folder (to add the service account use its email)

 4. **Start the C2**

     ```bash
     gc2-sheet --key <GCP service account credential in JSON> --sheet <Google sheet ID> --drive <Google drive ID>
     ```

+   PS: you can also hardcode the parameters in the code, so you will have only the executable to upload on the target machine (look at comments in root.go and authentication.go)

 ## Features